Martín Villarroel

-Martín Ignacio Villarroel Robles (born 23 September 2001) is a Chilean footballer who plays as a midfielder for Deportes La Serena in the Chilean Primera División.
+Martín Ignacio Villarroel Robles (born 23 September 2001) is a Chilean footballer who plays as a midfielder for Santiago Wanderers.

 Club career

 Born in Viña del Mar, Chile, Villarroel is a product of Santiago Wanderers and made his senior debut in the 2–1 away loss against Deportes Puerto Montt for the Primera B de Chile on 1 June 2019 under his father, Moisés.
 In the same season, Santiago Wanderers won the 2019 Primera B de Chile and got promotion to the Chilean Primera División.

 The next seasons, Villarroel was loaned out to Unión La Calera (2022) in the Chilean top division, Cobreloa (2023) and Deportes La Serena (2024).
 As a player of Deportes La Serena, he suffered an ACL injury in March 2024.
 He won two consecutive Primera B de Chile league titles with Cobreloa and Deportes La Serena.

 After ending his contract with Santiago Wanderers, Villarroel continued with Deportes La Serena for the 2025 Chilean Primera División.

+In December 2025, Villarroel returned to Santiago Wanderers to play alongside his younger brother, Cristóbal.

 Personal life

-Martín is the son of the former Chile international footballer Moisés Villarroel.
+Martín is the son of the former Chile international footballer Moisés Villarroel and the older brother of the footballer Cristóbal Villarroel.